AgnostiqHQ/covalent/doc/source/api/executors/awsbatch.rst

    * - num_gpus
      - No
      - 0
-     - Number of GPUs availabel to a task.
+     - Number of GPUs available to a task.
    * - retry_attempts
      - No
      - 3